Yanfii/yanfii.github.io/_pages/about.md

 </p>
 <br>

-Hey!
-My name is Patrick and I currently live in San Francisco, CA.
+Toronto born and raised.
+Lived in Shanghai, Austin, Hamburg, SF, and currently in NYC.

 Inspired by my friends Frank and Will who both have a blog of their own, I decided to start my one as well.
-I needed somewhere to document my life and post my photos so this worked out perfectly.
+I needed somewhere to journal and post my photos so this worked out perfectly.